Want to add character to your home while saving space? Building a barn door is easier than you think.

 A barn door is a sliding door that moves horizontally along a track instead of swinging open like regular doors.
-Originally used on farms, these doors are now popular in homes for their space-saving design and rustic style.

 Key Features: